adamoutler/HassOSArgonOneAddon/README.md

 Set your fan ranges appropriately.

 - **LowRange** Minimum Temperature to turn oon 33%.
-Temperatures less than this value will turn the fan off.
+Lower will turn the fan off.
 - **MediumRange** to be the temperature divider between 33 and 66%.
 - **HighRange** to be the maximum temperature before 100% fan.